 Students are responsible for being aware of the prerequisites of the CSE courses into which they plan to enrol, and for ensuring that they enrol only if they meet the prerequisites.
-Prerequisites include a minimum GPA over computer science courses.
-In the course of prerequisite auditing that the Undergraduate Office performs-a process that starts at the beginning of each term-students will be removed from a course if they do not meet the prerequisites.
+Most prerequisites include a minimum cumulative GPA (4.5) over all computer science courses taken.
+In the course of prerequisite auditing that the Undergraduate Office performs-the process starts at the beginning of each term-students will be removed from a course if they do not meet the prerequisites.
 Due to the manual and time consuming process of prerequisite auditing, removal from courses in the case of non-compliance may take place at any time before the start, or during, the course.
+As such, it is imperative that students review the prerequisites of their selected courses.